 Restaurant menus become healthier.
 Americans become fatter.
 The proportion of obese adults increased from 23 percent to 31 percent between 1991 and 2001, while the proportion consuming low-calorie foods and beverages grew from 48 percent to 60 percent, and physical activity is on the rise.

 What's going on here?
 For one thing, the U.S. Dept. of Agriculture (USDA) indicated that daily calorie intake had grown steadily between 1983 and 2000, when it reached 2,800 calories per person.
-Men need about 2,700 calories per day, on average, and women 2,000 calories, to maintain a desirable weight.
-That means that as of 2000, adults ate around 450 calories more than they needed, on average, less the amount expended through exercise.
+Men need about 2,700 calories per day, on average, to maintain a desirable weight, and women need 2,000 calories.
+That means that, as of 2000, adults ate around 450 calories more than they needed, on average, less the amount expended through exercise.

 Fast Food Nutritional Information

-Fast food tends to be high in fat, calories and sodium, notes the USDA.
-It's also low in fiber, calcium and other nutrients, and short on fruits and vegetables.
+Fast food tends to be high in fat, calories, and sodium, notes the USDA.
+It's also low in fiber, calcium and other nutrients, and it's short on fruits and vegetables.
 Large portions encourage you to eat more than you need.

 The Affordable Care Act requires restaurants with more than 20 outlets to post calorie counts for regular menu items on menu boards and drive-through menus.
 This is not the case for special items.
 These establishments must also provide written nutritional information upon request.